jacubero/VBF/Sphinx/source/intro_d/implementation.rst

 4. A set of files associated with the decimal representation of KASUMI [KASUMI:05]_ S-boxes (S7.dec and S9.dec).

-The Output files can be found within "KASUMI Analysis" in the "Examples" menu at :ref:`secExamplesKASUMI`.
+The Output files can be found within "KASUMI Analysis" in the "Examples" menu at :ref:`KASUMI Analysis <secExamplesKASUMI>`.